patricktcoakley/gdvm/README.md

 ## Notes

-### Known Issues

-- `--version` on [ConsoleAppFramework](https://github.com/Cysharp/ConsoleAppFramework) seems to expect some kind of root command, but `gdvm`, like many other version managers, is not meant to really have one.
-Passing in a command with `--version` displays the actual version.
-  This is a bug and will likely be fixed in the future, but for now it's just something to be aware of.

 ### Windows

 In order to use the symlink feature for Windows, you first need to enable [Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).